Liquidsoul/code-craftsman.fr/_posts/2015-12-21-Swift_TDD_and_Playgrounds.md

 ---
 layout: post
-title: Swift, TDD and Playground
+title: Swift, TDD and Playgrounds
 ---

 Lately, I have been doing some TDD in Swift.